 There are lots of other metals that can be used and have been used for roofing.
 But these three metal roofing materials are the most popular ones.
 These metals gain lots of popularity for both commercial roofing and residential roofing.

 - Steel: The most widely-used metal roofing material in today’s world.
 Steel is strong, lightweight, and has long term durability.
-And it is cheaper than any other metal.
+In addition, it is cheaper than any other metal.

 - Aluminum: Lighter than steel, but can be more expensive.
 Aluminum is best for homeowners who reside in and around marine and coastal environments.